zhanghe-vivo/kernel/README.md

 \[ English | [简体中文](README_zh.md) \]

 # BlueOS Kernel
-BlueOS kernel is developed by the Rust programming language, featuring security, lightweight, and generality.
-It is compatible with POSIX interfaces and supports Rust std.
+BlueOS kernel is written in Rust, featuring security, lightweight, and generality.
+It is compatible with POSIX interfaces and supports Rust's standard library.

 ## Technical Architecture
 For details, please visit the BlueOS official website [kernel](https://blueos.vivo.com/kernel) page.